 “I’m not one hundred percent certain that this patient won’t need surgery again,” says Dr. Groff.
 “But I reassured him that the path to recovery was to get moving and return to his normal routine.
 And neither of these things would further hurt his neck.”

-Dr. Groff was recently appointed co-chair for the editorial board of Journal of Neurosurgery: Spine.
-In this role, he and others have been distributing timely information about providing safe care for spine patients during this challenging time.
+Dr. Groff is co-chair for the editorial board of Journal of Neurosurgery: Spine.
+In this role, he and others have been distributing timely information about providing safe care for spine patients during the pandemic.

-To keep your back and neck healthy during the pandemic, Dr. Groff urges his patients to perform any physical activity that helps maintain fitness, strengthens the core muscles and includes stretching.
+To keep your back and neck healthy, Dr. Groff urges his patients to perform any physical activity that helps maintain fitness, strengthens the core muscles and includes stretching.
 If you have back issues, the best way to stay healthy is to stretch often and keep your core strong.

-While physical therapy is limited during the pandemic, many people have found exercise routines on the internet.
-These may include Pilates, yoga or cardio workouts.
-To stay in shape, you can also use elastic bands, hand weights and/or perform isometric exercises, like planks or squats.
+Many people have found virtual exercise classes or routines that include Pilates, yoga or cardio workouts.
+To stay in shape, you can also use elastic bands, hand weights and/or perform isometric exercises, like planks or squats at home.

 “It’s especially important to avoid being sedentary for long periods of time,” says Dr. Groff.
 “Being inactive can cause muscles that support the spine to weaken.
 This can sometimes lead to back or neck pain or exacerbate an existing spine condition.”